 at this point you might have to put the electric mixer to the side and blend it all together with a spatula.
 The dough is very very soft!

-Chill dough in the fridge for at least an hour, 4-5 hours is great.
+Chill dough in the fridge for at least an hour, 4-5 hours is great, or even overnight.

 Cover a baking sheet with parchment paper.
 With your hands form little 1.5 inch balls with the dough and flatten them out a tiny bit, so they represent the shape of a drop.